 7. It’s effortless to tell people what you do

 I’m going back to my blogger friend again to make this point.
-When she only had a lifestyle blog when people asked her what she did she’d say ‘Oh I’m a lifestyle blogger.
+Back in the day, when people asked her what she did, she’d say ‘Oh, I’m a lifestyle blogger.
 I do a bit of everything, health, food, fashion, fitness, productivity, that kind of thing.’ and then inevitably the person she was talking to would look confused, and she’d elaborate.
 ‘It’s like… um… lifestyle tips?
 Like helping people wake up in the morning and get motivated to do stuff…’ and then she’d kind of trail off because she sensed they weren’t getting it.
-Now she has the Thermomix blog; she says ‘I have a blog where I post Thermomix recipes’.
+Now she has the Thermomix blog, and she says ‘I have a blog where I post Thermomix recipes’.
 It’s so much easier to explain what you do when what you do is niche.

 Got a niche business of your own that needs a brand-spankin’ new online home?
 You’re in luck!
 That’s kind of our niche.
 Click here to tell us about your project and get the ball rolling, or here to find out more about what we do.

 Opt In Ideas To Mega Boost Your Email List